Do you ever feel like a fraud?

 Not feeling good enough is not a problem.

 You don’t have to fix it, or fix yourself.
-In fact, trying to fix it only feeds it.
+In fact, trying to fix it only feeds it, unless you feel drawn to do it.

 If I’m feeling particularly anxious, I might take the day off.
 I used to try and figure it out, but I’ve realized that there’s nothing I have to do.